kolkhis/tech-notes/aws/ec2.md

 ---

-## Regions,
+## Regions
-AWS Region: Geographical location that implements it's operations and data centers.
+AWS Regions are geographical location that AWS implements its operations and data centers.

 - Region names are usually `region-direction-number` (`us-east-1`)
-- In each region you have Availability Zones (AZ).
+- In each region you have at least three Availability Zones (AZ).
     - AZ are clusters of data centers
-    - an AZ will be a subset of the region (`us-east-1a`, `us-east-1b`) A VPC is a region-scope service.
+    - An AZ will be a subset of the region denoted by a letter (`us-east-1a`, `us-east-1b`)

+A VPC is a region-scope service.

-VPC has subnets.
+A VPC has subnets.
 So you can have a subnet in `us-east-1a`, and a subnet in `us-east-1b`.

-So if you launch a service in an AZ, you must also launch a mirror of it in another AZ.
+So if you launch a service in an AZ, you must also launch a mirror of it in another AZ to ensure high availability.

-Choosing region:
+There are several factors to consider when choosing a region:

-Compliance: If it contains data that is bound by local regulations, then select the appropriate region.
+* Compliance: If it contains data that is bound by local regulations, then select the appropriate region.
-Latency: Choosing an AWS Region with close proximity to your userbase location can achieve lower network latency.
+* Latency: Choosing an AWS Region with close proximity to your userbase location can achieve lower network latency.
-Cost: AWS services are priced differently from one Region to another.
-Some Regions have lower costs than others, which can reult in a cost reduction for the same deployment
+* Cost: AWS services are priced differently from one Region to another.
+Some Regions have lower costs than others, which can result in a cost reduction for the same deployment.

 Services and features Availability: Newer services/features only exist in certain regions.